C Container Collection (CCC)

 State Interface

-Obtain state from the doubly linked list.
+Obtain state from the singly linked list.

 void * CCC_singly_linked_list_front (CCC_Singly_linked_list const *list)